 - Causes transmission pump scoring

-In addition to a transmission rebuild, you’ll need to replace the radiator or consider plunging the cooler ports on the radiator and instead fit an external cooler.
+In addition to a transmission rebuild, you’ll need to replace the radiator, or consider plunging the radiator’s cooler ports and instead fit an external cooler.
 This will prevent this from ever happening again and is a relatively simple modification.

 Is Coolant And Transmission Fluid The Same Thing?

 Coolant is designed to help cool the engine and is mixed with water and filled through the coolant reservoir.
-Transmission fluid on the other hand is an oil that is employed by the transmission to help lubricate and cool the transmission.
+Transmission fluid, on the other hand, is an oil used by the transmission to lubricate and cool it.

-Mixing either of the fluids would cause serious damage, if you are in any doubt about where these fluids are filled, check your driver’s manual.
+Mixing either fluid would cause serious damage.
+If you are in any doubt about where these fluids are filled, check your driver’s manual.

-The coolant is traditionally filled through the radiator cap and on more modern vehicles through the coolant reservoir.
-The reservoir or cap will carry a radiator symbol or wording to indicate coolant type etc.
+Coolant is traditionally filled through the radiator cap and, on more modern vehicles, through the coolant reservoir.
+The reservoir or cap will carry a radiator symbol or wording to indicate coolant type, etc.

-The transmission fluid on the other hand is traditionally filled through the dipstick, but be mindful your car will likely have two dipsticks, one for the engine oil and a second for the transmission fluid.
+The transmission fluid, on the other hand, is traditionally filled through the dipstick, but be mindful that your car will likely have two dipsticks, one for the engine oil and a second for the transmission fluid.

 What Happens If You Put Transmission Fluid In The Coolant Reservoir?